3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;   D                                           E
 &nbsp;I ain't no fool and I don't take what I don't want &nbsp;            A    D      A   D
-&nbsp;For I have got another girl, another girl
+&nbsp;For I have got Another Girl, Another Girl
 &nbsp;  A                <span class="rojo">G</span>                 A              D &nbsp;She's sweeter than all the girls and I met quite a few &nbsp; A                 <span class="rojo">G</span>        A               D